Are you a photography lover and you’re planning a trip to Morocco? Then you’ll love my guide to the most beautiful photography locations in Morocco!

 Here’s a detailed overview of the best places to visit in Morocco, with pictures of course!

-The best places to visit in Morocco for landscapes and nature
+Most Beautiful places to visit in Morocco for landscapes and nature

 1. The Sahara Desert